 So remember not to operate the generator within one meter of any wall.
 To minimize the risk of electric shock, keep the generator dry and on a firm level surface while running.

 Never refuel a generator while it is running; spilled fuel may ignite, so wipe off any spills.
 Be sure not to use the maximum output capacity of the generator for more than 30 minutes at a time.

 Continuous operations should not exceed the rated load, do not repeatedly overload a generator.
 If you're using the generator to power party equipment, ensure everything is going to start and operate several hours or more before the party begins.
-That way if you need a more significant generator, you'll have time to arrange one
+That way if you need a more best generator, you'll have time to arrange one.

 You may read also: